Abstract

 As contagion spread, government agencies faced decades of accumulated infrastructural limitations or neglect.
 As the configuration of emergency logistical arrangements to distribute food and essential items to deprived communities stumbled with the lack of technical, human and financial resources, South America saw a surge of improvised solutions from below.
 In a context where food supply chains punish small producers by distancing them from distribution hubs and commercial outlets, different collectives sought to prefigure a counter-logistics of food distribution, questioning the concentration of private land, entangling small producers and cooperatives and connecting them directly to distribution networks.
 The food crisis served to expose the multiple stages of financial speculation that underpin the formation of supply chains: future commodity and currency prices create a separate domain of accumulation and have a direct impact on food availability.
 Novel financial instruments associated with agricultural production merge with 19th-century land rent dynamics, transfiguring the use value of food and decoupling grain and food supply chains from national circuits of consumption.
 In an attempt to position food as a public and common good, two different initiatives in Rosario sought to reconfigure the logistics of food.

-Pueblo a Pueblo : Articulating cooperative networks of distribution
+Pueblo a Pueblo: Articulating cooperative networks of distribution

 The pandemic tested the scalability of the network and the resilience of their logistical arrangements – as they could no longer have customers come to the pick-up points.
 Mandatory confinement meant they had to develop a home-delivery system.
 Demand spiked.
 They jumped from commercialising 150 boxes every 15 days to distributing 1500 every week.
 They enlisted volunteers and made arrangements with transportation services that were left without work during lockdown.
+Pueblo a Pueblo was now reaching peripheral and poor neighbourhoods in the city, establishing an infrastructure for cooperative and horizontal forms of food production and distribution.

 Public food company